PODCAST: Are You Using Sunscreen Correctly?Sep. 13, 2022

 [Music ends to signal return to the interview]

-ZACH: So, we have a lot of in our house — we leave it the cabinet somewhere.
+ZACH: So, we have a lot of sunscreen in our house — we leave it in back of the cabinet somewhere.
 And it's like, "Hey, the pool opened.
 Where's the sunscreen?”
 You pull it out of the back of the closet, right?
 You don't think about it, you put it on.
 But is there an expiration date for sunscreens?
 Is that something we should be looking out for before we, you know, think we're being protected and maybe we're not because our sunscreen is three years old.

 ANNIE: Exactly.
 Sunscreen does have an expiration date on it.
 And it's very important you look for it.
 So, it's usually crimped in it, like in the top of the tube, or printed on there somewhere.
 It's always going to be on the box generally as well.
 And it's very important to look at it.
 Sunscreens usually will expire in about a year.
 Does that mean it's going bad or just quits working immediately?
 No, [but] it loses its efficacy after that year — so you do need a new one.